Chief of the Secret Intelligence Service: History

 Although the existence of the Secret Intelligence Service, much less its Chief, was not officially acknowledged until 1992, the role's reality was an open secret for many years.
 In 1932, Compton MacKenzie was fined under the Official Secrets Act for elements of his book Greek Memories.
 Among these offences, according to Attorney General Sir Thomas Inskip was "reveal[ing] the mysterious consonant by which the Chief of the Secret Service is known."
 By 30 May 1968, however, The Times was willing to name Menzies as the "former Head of the Secret Intelligence Service" in his obituary.
 A 1989 House of Commons debate listed a number of publications in which information about the Chief and his organization had been revealed.

 The 1994 Intelligence Services Act established a statutory basis for the Secret Intelligence Service and the position of Chief.
 Since then, the office has had more public visibility, including a speech by John Sawers in 2010, described by The Times as "the first of its kind".
 The Chief remains the only member of the Secret Intelligence Service whose identity is officially made public.

 A 2010 report revealed the Chief of the Secret Intelligence Service was receiving a salary of £169,999 at that time.

+In June 2025, it was announced that Sir Richard Moore would be succeeded by Blaise Metreweli, who would be the first woman to hold the role of C.